eamonne/ghostwriter/README.md

 * See if we can incorporate MCP (Model Context Protocol)
   * Maybe a proxy to a cloud hosted thing?
 * Allow non-tool-use responses to either be ignored or for regular text to be turned into keyboard (draw_text) tool
+* Integrated web interface to set up and manage configuration, maybe do some debugging

 ## References
 * Generally pulled resources from [Awesome reMarkable](https://github.com/reHackable/awesome-reMarkable)